harbassan/spicetify-apps/stats/README.md

 ### Manual Installation

-Download the files in the [dist branch](https://github.com/harbassan/spicetify-stats/archive/refs/heads/dist.zip), rename the unzipped folder to `stats`, then place that folder into your `CustomApps` folder in the `spicetify` directory and you're all done.
+Download the zip file in the [latest release](https://github.com/harbassan/spicetify-apps/releases?q=stats&expanded=true), rename the unzipped folder to `stats`, then place that folder into your `CustomApps` folder in the `spicetify` directory and you're all done.
 If everything's correct, the structure should be similar to this:

 ```
 📦spicetify\CustomApps